 Wish to report any misuse of your personal information.

-If you would like to exercise any of these rights please so by emailing us at email@example.com or writing to the Office Manager, Irish Dental Association, Unit 2, Leopardstown Office Park, Sandyford, Dublin 18.
+If you would like to exercise any of these rights please contact us using the contact form or write to the Office Manager, Irish Dental Association, Unit 2, Leopardstown Office Park, Sandyford, Dublin 18.

 We hope you are happy with how we use your information but if you are not, you may lodge a complaint with the Data Protection Commissioner at firstname.lastname@example.org or LoCall 1890 252231 or by post to Data Protection Commission, Canal House, Station Road, Portarlington, Co.
 Laois R32 AP23.